ProdigyReloaded/ProdigyReloaded.github.io/_pages/project.md

 - "Directory" and "Find" do not work, for lack of the `CCDAM` driver object.
 - Quote Track does not work, but there still may be hope that the objects necessary to make this work are available.
 - Stock Quotes will fulfill any valid equities quote (via YahooFiannce), but all symbols will resolve to the name "International Business Machines".
 - None of the TCS (Trintex Communications Subsystem) error recovery mechanisms are implemented as of yet, as the intial approach was for the client to connect over reliable TCP sessions.
-As such, modem-based connections are susceptible to line noise which often causes the client to timeout or disconnect.o
+As such, modem-based connections are susceptible to line noise which often causes the client to timeout or disconnect.

 # Plans
 Subsequent to the VCF West show, the author intends to improve the test coverage in the server code, improve documentation, open access to a public server, and publish the repositories for all the tools and the Prodigy server.